 Why It Works

 3 tablespoons (45g) unsalted butter

 1 medium onion, finely diced (about 6 ounces; 170g)

 1 large rib celery, finely diced (about 4 ounces; 125g)

-6 ounces (170g) ham steak, diced (see note)
+6 ounces (170g) ham steak, diced (see notes)

-- 2 medium cloves garlic, minced
+2 medium cloves garlic, minced

-- 1 pound (450g) dried green split peas
+1 pound (450g) dried green split peas

 2 quarts (2L) homemade or store-bought low-sodium chicken stock, or water

-- 2 bay leaves
+2 bay leaves

-- Kosher salt and freshly ground black pepper
+Kosher salt and freshly ground black pepper

 Melt butter in a large Dutch oven or saucepan over medium heat.
 Add onion, celery, and ham and cook, stirring, until softened but not browned, about 3 minutes.
 Add garlic and cook until aromatic, about 30 seconds.

 Add peas, chicken stock or water, and bay leaves.
 Stir to combine, bring to a boil, reduce to a bare simmer, and cover, leaving lid slightly ajar.
 Cook until peas are tender, about 1 hour.
 Remove ham hock, pick meat, and return to soup (if using).
-Roughly purée soup using a hand blender, or purée in batches using a countertop blender.
+Roughly purée soup using an immersion blender, or purée in batches using a countertop blender.
 Season to taste with salt and pepper.
 Soup can be stored in the refrigerator for up to 1 week.

 You can use a whole cured or smoked ham hock in place of the diced ham, or bacon or pancetta, if you prefer.
 If you use a hock, pick off the meat after cooking in step 2 and add it back to the soup, discarding the bone.